-The Decision Report assignment is meant to be a way to capture the nuances of some of the decisions that lead to the updates that you'll write and post, meant to drive the story of the game.
-Each of you will write one of these decision reports, describing both the student work that sparked your activity, and the decision process undertaken by your group.
+The Decision Report assignment is meant to be a way to capture the nuances of some of the decisions that lead to the updates that you'll write and post, which contain portrayals of events that occur and that drive the story of the game, sparking actions by the diplomats.
+Each of you will author one of these decision reports, describing both the student work that sparked your activity, and the decision process undertaken by your group.
 More details about this assignment will follow.